hannesdelbeke/py-pip/README.md

 Else you might install a module that is already by default installed in Blender, because pip failed to detect it.
 This can result in clashes and weird bugs.

-This might (untested) also be achievable by passing `sys.path` to `os.environ["PYTHONPATH"]` and then running one of the below "similar" pip wrappers
+## Alternatives

-### similar
+This might (untested) also be achievable by passing `sys.path` to `os.environ["PYTHONPATH"]` and then running one of the below modules.

-Python pip wrappers, but without passing sys paths.
+Existing Python pip wrappers, without handling sys paths by default:
 - 100⭐ [di/pip-api](https://github.com/di/pip-api) - local `pip.exe` wrapper, lacks documentation (passes env vars, but not sys path, see [code](https://github.com/di/pip-api/blob/master/pip_api/_call.py))
 - 004⭐ [aescarias/pypiwrap](https://github.com/aescarias/pypiwrap) - API wrapper for the PyPI website, not for local `pip.exe` [documentation](https://aescarias.github.io/pypiwrap/)
 - 130⭐ [sjkingo/virtualenv-api](https://github.com/sjkingo/virtualenv-api) - local `pip.exe` wrapper, but for virtual env , nice quickstart docs on [README](https://github.com/sjkingo/virtualenv-api/blob/master/README.rst)